 In this section, we conduct a comprehensive numerical study to gauge the potential savings of incorporating failure risk into production planning by solving various environments that clinical trial manufacturers may face.
 From our discussions with industry professionals, most clinical supply managers plan for success despite knowing that failure is both likely and costly.
+Thus, given our assumptions, the best plan to use as as nchmark, would be the optimal plan as given by the Wagner-Whitin model.
+In addition, Friend, et al. (2001) deemed implementing the Wagner-Whitin model in a similar environment as "most beneficial" given that it is "consistently superior" over widely used industry heuristics and algorithms; this conclusion comes from a study using real data from the aircraft spare parts industry which is similarly characterized by high fixed costs and low production volumes.
+While other sophisticated models exist in the literature that account for failure uncertainty in clinical trials, specifically those using stochastic programming techniques, direct comparison with those models is not possible as their focus is usually on scheduling the resource consumption of a portfolio of drug candidates ready for commencing clinical trials.
+In contrast, our model looks at just one drug candidate and optimally balances the forces advocating for larger batches (such as high fixed costs) against those which advocate for smaller batches (such as high failure probabilities, destruction costs, holding costs, and variable costs).
+This will be especially useful for the small pharmaceutical firms that outsource their clinical supply manufacturing, are not capacity constrained, and are very focused on cost efficiencies.
 Our objective is to quantify the savings and identify conditions under which the savings of incorporating failure into production planning are likely to be substantial.
 We vary our key parameters, namely, production costs, holding costs, and failure probability based on our observations of the industry.
 Please note that we do not explicitly model destruction costs because including them in production costs is mathematically equivalent when production variable costs are constant (see Eqs.
-7-10).
+3.7-3.10).

+Productions costs in our model are the portion of total manufacturing costs that vary directly with the number of units produced.
 In our estimates of production costs, we estimate the variable cost of the active ingredient, the cost of packaging, the cost of distribution and tracking, and the cost of destruction as a percentage of the fixed set-up cost of production.
-In addition, the cost of manufacturing a placebo drug must also be included in the cost of each treatment.
-As all of the above costs can vary widely based upon the production of active ingredient, packaging requirements, formulation requirements, and the dosing schedule, we employ a wide range of production costs.
+In conversations with industry professionals, one clinical supply manager commented on a trial where the syringe used to administer the investigational drug was \$400, a cost certainly included as a variable production cost in our model.
+As all of the aforementioned production costs can vary widely based upon the costs of active ingredient production, packaging requirements, formulation requirements, and dosing schedules; we employ a wide range of production costs in our numerical study.
 To get the magnitude of our estimates, we look to vaccine production, which, like clinical trial production, is less standardized and less predictable than typical commercial drug production (Institute of Medicine 2004).
-As a rough proxy for clinical trial production, we expect the total variable cost to fixed set-up cost ratio to be $3:5.^2$ Assuming that we obtain this ratio when we are producing $10^3$ treatments per batch, we get variable production cost per treatment of approximately 0.06% of the setup cost per batch.
+As a rough proxy for clinical trial production, we expect the total variable cost to fixed set-up cost ratio to be $3:5.^4$ Assuming that we obtain this ratio when we are producing $10^3$ treatments per batch, we get variable production cost per treatment of approximately 0.06% of the setup cost per batch.
 Using this estimate as a reference, we employ a wide range for simulating variable production costs per treatment of between 0.01% and 1.25% of the fixed set-up costs.